Chapter 6:

 _____________________

-It felt like he fell into his futon at the end of every day and barely felt his head hit the pillow, Aiko scolding him for his "fuzzy face" when he forgot to shave for three days.
+He fell into his futon at the end of every day and barely felt his head hit the pillow, Aiko scolding him for his "fuzzy face" when he forgot to shave for a few days.
 Little girls apparently had firm opinions on facial hair, and didn't like him starting to look like Oji.
-He got a hi-five in agreement out of Tobira when he stated that having a beard was cool, though.
+He got a high-five in agreement out of Tobira when he stated that having a beard was cool, though.
 They had a nice moment of commiseration over the girls not understanding things like that.

-So he found himself on the eve of his journey packing his things far sooner than he'd thought into the faithful rucksack that'd made it with him all the way from Scandin.
+So he found himself on the eve of his journey packing his things into the faithful rucksack that'd made it with him all the way from Scandin.

-It wasn't much apart from the essentials.
-He couldn't take his rifle—might get him into trouble if he tried taking it on the train—but his dad's old pistol made it in, safely tucked in the bottom with the half-empty case of 9mm rounds.
-Carefully, he dug out the old leather jacket from the corner tucked by his bedside cabinet/tiny chest of drawers, moving to place it on top.
+Wasn't much apart from the essentials.
+Couldn't take his rifle, being a little too obvious, but his dad's old pistol made it in, safely tucked in the bottom.
+Carefully, he dug out the old leather jacket from the corner, moving to place it on top.

-And hesitated as a glint peeked through its folds, his fingers gently teasing out the little fairy pendant that must've worked its way out at some point.
-He traced the ragged edge of the torn-off corner on the left wing, giving it a careful once-over in case it'd been damaged.
-Well, more than it already was.
+And hesitated as a glint peeked through its folds, his fingers gently teasing out the little fairy pendant.
+He traced the ragged edge of the torn-off corner on the left wing, briefly checking it over.
 The knot in the improvised cord had stayed put, tied as firmly as he'd been taught a lifetime ago.

 He closed his hand around it briefly.
 "Don't worry about me, Ma."

 The words sounded strange in a country they didn't belong to.
-Exhaling, he tucked it back in next to the green beaded bracelet, brushing the four-leaf clover for luck, and carefully folded the jacket again to go in the pack.
+Exhaling, he tucked it back in next to the green-beaded bracelet, brushing the four-leaf clover for luck, and carefully folded the jacket into the pack.

 Dawn found him unashamedly forcing hugs on the entire Inoue family, Oji's slightly awkward but hearty back slap, Oba's tears plus some extra things for his lunch, the children threatening to cling to him until he reached town, and all.
 He left them with a wave and a smile, pulling the collar of his hanten coat up against the cold and whistling off down the road with the brisk seabreeze threatening to blow his hat over his head.

-With the motorbike needed for taking the kids off to school later, walking it was.
-Not that he minded.
-He greeted a few of the others heading off to fish under the eye of the sun about to rise over the horizon on his way, accepting well-wishes and playful jabs alike until he reached the end of the village and the powerlines were his only company.
+He greeted Eisuke, Chikashi, and a few of the others heading off to fish before the sun rose on his way, accepting well-wishes and playful jabs alike until he reached the end of the village and the powerlines were his only company.

 He spent his time watching the scenery chug by, farmland, coastal cliffs winding back into forested valleys, and small towns steadily marching on, Oji's little family left miles behind along with the village.